Economic Growth, Cycles and Policy

 • in case of liquidity problems, the central bank should provide liquidity by raising money supply.

-• In downturns automatic stabilizer (first responders" to an economic crisis) should work.
+• in downturns automatic stabilizers (first responders to an economic crisis) should work.

-• Real wage increases should not exceed productivity growth whem at the sime time the number of employees remain constant.
+• real wage increases should not exceed productivity growth when at the same time the number of employees remain constant.

 1.2 Macroeconomic Schools